learning-zone/sql-basics/README.md

 SELECT * FROM EmpDetails WITH(NOLOCK)
 WITH(NOLCOK) is similar as READ UNCOMMITTED.
 ```
-#### What is difference between Co-related sub query and nested sub query?
+## Q. What is difference between Co-related sub query and nested sub query?

 - Correlated subquery executes single time for every row which is selected by the outer query.
 - It has a reference to a value from the row selected by the outer query.